 Colorado’s non-competition statute, C.R.S.
 8-2-113, has long created confusion due to its seemingly simple but hotly contested exceptions to the state’s general prohibition on non-competition agreements.
-HB 22-1317, which was signed into law today, significantly changes Colorado non-compete law by eliminating or restricting two of the most-used non-compete exceptions, adding notice requirements, and additional penalties for enforcement of a void agreement.
+HB 22-1317, which was signed into law today, significantly changes Colorado’s non-competition law by eliminating or restricting two of the most-used non-compete exceptions, adding notice requirements, and additional penalties for enforcement of a void agreement.

 Removal of Exceptions